Miniature Narcissus

 Narcissus 'Sun Disc', Jay YourchNarcissus 'Sun Disc', Jay YourchNarcissus 'Sun Disc', Jay YourchNarcissus 'Sun Disc', Jay Yourch

 Narcissus 'Tête-à-tête' (Division 12) is a dependable, early blooming backcross of N. cyclamineus × N. 'Cyclataz' (N. cyclamineus × N. tazetta 'Grand Soleil d'Or').
 Its less famous sister seedling is 'Jumblie'.
 Often there are two flowers heads per stem justifying the name, occasionally there are three.
 First two photos taken February 2007 by Jay Yourch.
-Remaining photos by David Pilling show multiple flowers.
+Following three photos by David Pilling show multiple flowers and bulbs on a 10 mm grid.
+The last photo by Travis Owen shows a look into the corona, showing the reproductive parts.

 Narcissus 'Toto' (Division 12) is a mid-season bloomer with white petals and a straight cup that opens yellow and fades to creamy white.
 Photos taken March 2008 by Jay Yourch.